-Student IDs
+Student Identification

-Lee College issues student ID cards, which are required to use the library and Student Center and to cash checks at the College bookstore.
-Students may obtain ID cards from the library on any class day of a semester by presenting their registration receipt.
+Students should keep a form of identification with them when they are on campus.
+Students may request Lee College ID cards, which may be obtained from the library by presenting their registration receipt.
 Duplicate registration receipts are available from the Business Office.